Bulat-Ziganshin/FastECC/README.md

 Usually, Reed-Solomon libraries implement encoding by multiplication with [Vandermonde matrix] (O(N^2) algo) and decoding by multiplication with the matrix inverse.

-But with special choice of fixed x-points we can perform polynomial interpolation and evaluation at these points in O(N*log(N)) time, using NTT for evaluation and inverse NTT for interpolation.
+But with special choice of fixed points we can perform polynomial interpolation and evaluation at these points in O(N*log(N)) time, using NTT for evaluation and inverse NTT for interpolation.
 So, the fast encoding is as simple as:
-- consider N input words as y-values of length-N polynomial in the special set of N x-points
+- consider N input words as values of length-N polynomial in the special set of N points
 - compute the polynomial coefficients in O(N*log(N)) time using inverse NTT
-- evaluate the polynomial at another M special x-points in O(M*log(M)) time using NTT
+- evaluate the polynomial at another M special points in O(M*log(M)) time using NTT

 Decoding is more involved.
 We have N words representing values of length-N polynomial at **some** N points.
 Since we can't choose these points, we can't just use iNTT to compute the polynomial coefficients.